krishna570/30-Days-DSA-Python/README.md

 Welcome to my **30 Days DSA & Python Challenge!** 🎯

 This repository showcases my journey of solving **Python** and **Data Structures & Algorithms (DSA)** challenges on **HackerRank**.
-My mission is to improve my programming skills, strengthen my problem-solving ability, and stay consistent by solving coding problems every day.
+My goal is to strengthen my programming skills, improve problem-solving ability, and build the habit of coding every single day.

-> 💡 **"Success is built one problem at a time.
-Stay consistent, stay curious, and keep coding."**
+> 💡 **"Small steps every day lead to big achievements tomorrow."**

 ---